odan/excel/README.md

 in-memory storage, but it should automatically switch to using temporary files on disk to store the excess data when it overflows a certain threshold.

-The memory limit of `php://temp` can be controlled by appending `/maxmemory:NN`, where NN is the maximum amount of data to keep in memory before using a temporary file, in bytes.

 ```php
 use Odan\Excel\ZipDeflateStream;